 A true winter wonderland, St Petersburg is notoriously cold at this time of year.
 Luckily, when it comes to beating the frostbite, the city offers a particularly effective cure in its selection of cosy bars and warming winter tipples.
-From the elegant Nevsky Bar & Lounge with its open fire, to the popular Mishka Bar, the intimate Dead Poets Bar and intellectual hotspot Sunduk Art Café, warm up with this guide to the cosiest bars in St Petersburg.
+From the elegant Lobby Bar with its roaring fireplace to the hip Dead Poets Bar and intellectual hotspot Sunduk Art Café, warm up with this guide to the cosiest bars in St Petersburg.

 Should you find yourself on lively Rubinsteina Street, shut out the cold winter breeze at Vinny Shkaf (the ‘wine cabinet’, in Russian).
 This intimate, industrial space offers delicious food and drinks, with a particularly extensive wine menu – ideal for a romantic pre- or post-dinner drink.

 Stepping into Kabinet – through an unmarked door, no less – is like entering an illicit 1920s poker joint.
 And this subterranean speakeasy plays its theme well.
 Making a reservation and turning up in smart-casual dress are essential, but once you’re in, it’s worth the effort.
 Dark, warm and elegant, Kabinet embodies the pre-Revolutionary drinking scene.
 Trade your coat for chips, take a seat at a poker table and allow the costumed staff deal a set of cards to help determine your bespoke cocktail.
 Then settle back and enjoy it by candlelight to the smooth sounds of jazz.